 2 KOH + CO2 → K2CO3 + H2O

 - This compound is used as a cooking ingredient in some countries with certain conditions and amounts.
-This acidity regulating salt is used in the production of various foods such as chocolate, sweets, and sports supplements.

-Other applications include making glazes for pottery, producing pigments, and inks.
+- Other applications include making glazes for pottery and producing pigments, and inks.

 Magnesium and calcium are two causes of water hardness, and the use of potassium carbonate prevents the accumulation of calcium and magnesium in water and prevents the deposition of these salts in the piping system.
 If this substance is used in high doses, it can cause skin irritations and allergies, but in moderate and low concentrations, it will not pose a threat to human health.

-Potassium carbonate irritates the skin and eyes and causes respiratory problems if inhaled and it can cause inflammation of the skin, eyes, throat, and stomach.
+Potash carbonate, in dry or soluble form, irritates the eyes, skin, and respiratory system and can cause inflammation of the skin, eyes, throat, and stomach.